DUI Defenses In Florida

 - The Confusion Doctrine – If an officer mixes up the order in which the Miranda rights and implied consent warnings are read to an arrestee, you may win a motion to suppress the evidence of a chemical test or any refusal to submit to the chemical test.

-- Motion to Suppress Blood Test Results - Florida law prohibits officers from taking blood unless there has been a serious injury, death, or probable cause to believe you were operating a vehicle under the influence.
-If reasonable cause cannot be proven, evidence against you can be suppressed in court.
+- Motion to suppress blood test results – Florida law prohibits officers from taking blood unless there has been a serious injury, death, or probable cause to believe you were operating a vehicle under the influence.
+If reasonable cause cannot be proven, the evidence against you can be suppressed in court.

 Employing the right defense at the right time and in the right circumstances can be pivotal to a DUI case.
 Only an experienced Miami DUI lawyer can determine which defenses can yield the most effective result for your current circumstances.